Have you ever had a magic cookie bar? They’re shaggy little squares of graham cracker, coconut, chocolate, butterscotch chips, and condensed milk.

 6 Bake the bars: Bake on the center rack of the oven for 35 to 40 minutes or until the edges are just golden around the edges.

 7 Cool and store: Remove from the oven and cool completely on a rack before cutting.
-Use a serrated knife to slice into 16 large bars or 25 bite-sized bars.
+Lift the block of bars from the pan using the parchment paper, and then use a serrated knife to slice into 16 large bars or 25 bite-sized bars.

 Magic bars will keep at room temperature for up to 5 days.